Things To Do in Santiago Chile

-This is a small hill in the very centre of Santiago, and getting here is easy with a metro station that has the same name.
-The hill itself is part of the remnants of a volcano that is roughly 15 million years old and has an altitude of 629m and it rises 69m above the surrounding land.
+This is a small hill in the very centre of Santiago.
+Getting here is easy with a metro station that has the same name.
+The hill itself is part of the remnants of a volcano that is roughly 15 million years old.
+It has an altitude of 629m and it rises 69m above the surrounding land.
 The highest point provides a stunning view of the city and the park that makes up the hill is very large.
 There are also ornate facades, stairways and fountains to look at.

 This is another hill in Santiago, but in the northern part and is called Cerra San Cristóbal in Spanish.
 This hill is much bigger than Santa Lucia Hill and it rises 300m above the rest of Santiago.
-This is a place provides one of the best views of the city possible.
-On top there is also a sanctuary to the Immaculate Conception and part of this is a large statue of the Virgin Mary.
+This is a place that provides one of the best views of the city possible.
+On top, there is also a sanctuary to the Immaculate Conception and part of this is a large statue of the Virgin Mary.
 You can reach the summit of the hill by foot (under an hour to walk) or by car, which is much quicker.
-There are also many other things to do like visit the two amazing swimming pools on the hill or see the National Zoo of Chile.

 Museo Chileno de Arte Precolombino

-This is the Chilean Museum of Pre-Columbian Art and is dedicated to pre-Columbian artworks and artifacts from South America and also Central America.
-It is located in the city centre and was founded by Sergio Larrain Garcia-Moreno, an architect and collector of antiques from Chile.
-It was originally intended to be a dedicated place for his own private collection of Pre-Columbian artifacts, however it has transitioned into a museum with the help of the government.
+This is the Chilean Museum of Pre-Columbian Art and is dedicated to pre-Columbian artworks and artefacts from South America and also Central America.
+The museum is located in the city centre and was founded by Sergio Larrain Garcia-Moreno, an architect and collector of antiques from Chile.
+It was originally intended to be a dedicated place for his own private collection of Pre-Columbian artefacts, however, it has transitioned into a museum with the help of the government.
 It houses some very interesting and unique exhibits from various periods in the Americas.

 Visit the Andes on a Cajon Del Maipo day trip